 The Saudi government takes all this much pain for the assessment because of left-hand drive and rules unfamiliar to people coming from other countries.
 Once you take the class, the tests are relatively straightforward.

 What about novice drivers?

 Drivers who have never held any national or international license must also submit all the above documents (except for the international driver’s license) and take the tests stated above.

 Also, such drivers must take driving lessons and pass a driving examination test.

 Yes, women can drive in Saudi Arabia.

-The Kingdom, in a bid to empower women in the country and to encourage both local and ex-pat women to move around quickly, has allowed legal permissions to women drivers to drive.
+To empower women in the country and encourage both local and expat women to move around quickly, the Kingdom has allowed legal permission for women drivers to drive.